-Given that crime prevention is one of the major priorities in South Africa, most South Africans believe that "fighting crime" should be the leading priority set for government during the next 10 years4.
-So, while the need for crime prevention is growing, a large proportion of the population assumes that only the police, criminologists, legal practitioners and politicians can address the problem.
+Bearing this in mind, the main target group becomes the body that governs the local area or community.
+This calls for Local Authorities to become seriously involved with crime prevention at a local level.
+However, while the need exists for authorities to address crime prevention, many of them assume that only the police, criminologists, legal practitioners and politicians can address the problem.
 This, however, is not the case.
-Crime prevention and community safety do not only involve law enforcement measures and social development programs.
-It is also concerned with the built environment and more specifically with the opportunities that the built environment presents for crime.
-In this regard city planners and urban designers also have a role to play in terms of crime prevention and the establishment of safer cities for future generations.
+Crime prevention and community safety do not only involve law enforcement measures and social It is development programs. also concerned with the built environment and more specifically with the opportunities that the built environment presents for crime.
+In this regard city planners, urban designers and architects also have a role to play in terms of crime prevention and the establishment of safer cities for future generations.